JoshCheek/synseer/Readme.md

 * Style game page
 * Better gradient of games
 * List keybindings on RHS of game page
+* Fix bug where you get dinged for pressing modifier keys

 ## MIT License